Arthur Desmond: Defense of Te Kooti

 In February 1889, 60-year-old Te Kooti, the leader of the Hau Haus, decided to visit Gisborne, the land of his birth.
 This impending visit caused an uproar among the European population because they were convinced that the chief was there to prevent the sale of Māori land.
 For Arthur Desmond, Te Kooti's action was disastrous since he found himself in the untenable position of supporting the chief against New Zealand's European population over an issue that had been a major plank in his parliamentary platform— the Crown's right of preemption.

 In Poverty Bay, at a packed schoolhouse in Makaraka, Desmond faced a meeting of some five hundred angry settlers on Te Kooti's behalf.
 Amidst talk of armed resistance and bloodshed, Desmond explained to his brethren that he knew many of the chief's supporters and that the Māori meant them no harm.
-His arguments were not convincing, and in the resulting chaos some of the settlers grabbed Desmond and bodily threw him from the schoolhouse.
+His arguments were unsuccessful, and in the resulting chaos some of the settlers grabbed Desmond and bodily threw him from the schoolhouse.

 Several days later another meeting of some eight hundred settlers took place, and a resolution was passed to stop Te Kooti's visit — by force if necessary.
 Once again Arthur Desmond was there to speak in favour of the chief.
 When he let it slip that he had been in contact with the Māori leaders and went on to forcefully threaten that the settlers had no legal or moral right to interfere with Te Kooti's visit, fights erupted.
 This time police officers had to escort Desmond from the meeting for his own protection.
 In the New Zealand Herald Desmond was called the "pakeha [white] emissary from the Hau Haus" and was reported lucky to have left the meeting alive.

 In the end the crisis was averted when Te Kooti and seventy of his followers were arrested by the government and thrown in jail.
 Desmond went on to pen a poem dedicated to Chief Te Kooti, which he titled the "Song of Te Kooti."